npetrangelo/view-counter/README.md

 This is a toy project to explore writing a stateless microservice with the Redis cache and a Database.

+The behavior I'm trying for is basically a buffer in front of the DB processing requests into the cache and only updating the DB on every nth request.

 The code here should be easily transferrable to a serverless function, albeit with some configuration changes to connect to the right cache and DB.

 To run this code,
 1. [Install Node](https://nodejs.org/en/download)